mikademus/nuno/docs/query_interface.md

 auto result = arf::parse(example_config);
 if (result.has_value())
 {
-    // result->doc containts the parsed document
+    // result->doc contains the parsed document
 }
 if (result.has_errors())
 {
     // result.errors contains the errors emitted when parsing }
 ```
+## Note on data types

+Arf! uses the names "float" and "int" to annotate value types.
+Internally these are stored as ```double``` and ```int64_t```; the "float" and "int" names are convenience types.

 ## Paths and structured queries

 Basic data (key/value pairs) are accessed through string paths.
-Arrays and tables are accessed through structured APIs.
+Arrays and tables are accessed through structured APIs and are not addressable via string paths.

 ## Querying key\value data

 Key/value data queries are **path-centric** and accessed by dot-separated path, where the last segment is the key (the name of the value).
-If the path resolves to a category, table, or anything non-scalar, the query simply fails with std::nullopt.
+If the path resolves to a category, table, or anything non-scalar, the query returns std::nullopt without error.

 ```
 // foo is declared in the root: